The foundry_ml

 in Code Workbooks need to be rebuilt in Jupyter® Code Workspaces or Code Repositories.
 For guidance on building a new model with palantir_models

-does not support Spark ML models, which will need to be migrated to scikit-learn or a similar single-node framework.
+does not support Spark ML models, you will need to migrate the models to scikit-learn or a similar single-node framework.
+Separately, we recommend replacing MetricSets with experiments where possible.
+Note that experiments now support image metrics, but do not yet support chart metrics.

 A first campaign, out of two campaigns, will be published in Upgrade Assistant to help users migrate away from dataset-backed models.
 Only models that are in use will be flagged for review, while others will be marked as Ignored